 In the world of online dating, singles have a lot of options.
 They can use a traditional dating website, hire an online matchmaking service or, as many modern singles choose to do, sign up for a dating app.
+That’s a lot of people searching for tinder bio tips.

 According to Statista, the number of Americans using an online dating service is expected to reach 37.5 million by 2023—and the people who are using these apps are actually having a lot of success.
 Nearly half of online daters in the U.S. have met or know someone who has met a romantic partner using a dating app or website.